They specialize in special needs caregiving — and word is spreading

 With a degree in social work, and having spent many years as a babysitter, nanny, and respite worker during her earlier career, Sinouthasy said that they strive to treat each individual situation based on the unique needs of the family and the child in need of services.

 “Some of the skills involved — certainly patience.
 Really my approach, my background is in social work, so what I educate and instill in our caregivers at the core is just to meet the child where they are,” she said.
-“To really patiently observe what their interests are and what they enjoy doing and tailoring how you’re building a relationship with that child based on those interests and observations.”
+“To really patiently observe what their interests are and what they enjoy doing and tailoring how you’re building a relationship with that child based on those interests and observations.
+I also think collaboration is so important.
+Working with our therapists and families to ultimately implement those interventions and strategies at home with the child.”

 The process begins with a call or email from a prospective parent, informing Peace of Mind about the individual needs of a child.
 They will then fill out a questionnaire and the agency will conduct a home visit to get more information and be able to assess the specific needs and pair the family up with the right caregiver.